ChenJiajunPhilip/ChenJiajunPhilip/README.md

 Hello!
 I am Philip, an NUS penultimate year undergraduate with a major in Quantitative Finance with a second major in Computer Science and minor in Mathematics.  \
-I am familiar with Python and also have some experience working with Java and C++.
+I am familiar with Python and I also have some experience working with Java and C++.
 Check out my project on Conway's Game of Life [here](https://github.com/ChenJiajunPhilip/Conway-s-Game-of-Life-with-Python). \
 ![Gospers_glider_gun](https://github.com/user-attachments/assets/fa6b88d4-cd4e-4bbe-89ca-83b1648f4aa2) \
 I worked as a Machine Learning Intern at the Institute of High Performance Computing in summer of 2025, where, using Python, I worked with neural networks (DNN, LSTM) and time series machine learning models such as ARIMA. \
 To view my DNN (Deep Neural Network) project, [click here](https://github.com/ChenJiajunPhilip/Ship-hulls-using-DNN).